Shorting Crypto 2023: How to Short Crypto, Best Exchanges, Risks, and Examples

 Process Involves | Borrowing crypto on margin, selling it, and paying the margin back later | You don’t actually hold the crypto, just price speculate | Simplified price speculation | Buying a token that represents a short sell |

-Risk involved | High | Medium | Medium | High |
+Risk Involved | High | Medium | Medium | High |

 Fees | Medium | Low | High | Low |

-What to Know Before You Short
+What To Know Before You Short

 When preparing to short crypto, it’s important to decide: